AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**2-18-2021**
+- Make the spinner bigger on package-details.
+- Disabled sending notification when the driver maybe be in the wrong location
+- Fixed photo always front (On IOS).
+- Fixed address match on google.
+(Added Crescent on the check)
+- Update shiptools on bulk release packages
+- Added longitude and latitude in the package-details page.
+- Added search by package id in the search-package page.
+- Update shiptools when the admin set the parcels as scanned (Manual Scanned)

 **2-17-2021**
 - Check if shiptools get updated when the driver scanned packages in the warehouse.
 (Working as intended)
 - Check if shiptools gets updated when the driver had delivered the package (Working as intended)